- When are Pre-College applications available?

 Leadership Seminars will be held on campus July 15 - July 26, 2017

-Applications are completed online and include two essays, one teacher recommendation, a high school counselor report, transcripts, standardized test scores (PSAT, SAT, or ACT), and a $50 application fee ($75 for Study Abroad).
+Applications are completed online and include two essays, one teacher recommendation, a high school counselor report, transcripts, standardized test scores (PSAT, SAT, or ACT) for the Leadership Seminars and Study Abroad programs, and a $50 application fee ($75 for Study Abroad).
+Please see below regarding payment of application fees online.
+Leadership Seminars and Study Abroad applications require standardized test scores.
 Standardized test scores are strongly encouraged for Summer Scholars but are not required.
 International applicants must submit a TOEFL score.
 Applications, the application fee, and all supporting materials must be submitted and received by 11:59pm Eastern Standard Time on the application due date.

 Detailed program cost information for each Pre-College program can be found by clicking the links below: